vm6502q/qrack.net/api/GPT.md

 There is a simple work-around for GPTs, though it limits to you only a single `result` output property for an entire job: your single most important `output` variable name, the only output you can personally parse and directly tell to your users, such as for the result of quantum circuit terminal measurement, **must** be called "`result`," as `output` variable in one line of your `POST /api/qrack` script!
 You get **one** such output field.

 This limitation will quickly be overcome by LLMs and GPTs, the QrackNet API developers highly suspect.
-However, as per the usage examples provided to you in another markdown document, you only get to save **one** output field, and it **must** be called "`result`."
+However, as per the usage examples provided to you in another markdown document, you only get to read back **one** output field, of as many as you need to define in your script. and it **must** be called "`result`."
 Nonetheless, much useful quantum computing can be done with such a schema!

 **Happy Qracking!
 You rock!**